React95/React95/packages/core/README.md

 module.exports = withTM(withFonts());
 ```

-- If you are going to use the @react95/icons module in your project, you must add it to the array by importing the next-transpile-modules into the `next.config.js` file
+- If you are going to use the @react95/icons module in your project, you must add it to the `next.config.js` file as shown below

 ```javascript
 const withFont = require('next-fonts');